-The Accreditation Panel will visit the university either in person or digitally for a programme level accreditation review.
-Allow 3 hours for the visit.
+The Accreditation Panel will visit the university for a programme level accreditation visit.
+Allow a full day for the visit.
 The visit will include:

 - A meeting with the management of the Faculty/School/Department - The opportunity to review more strategic issues e.g. employability, resources - A meeting with the programme team to discuss issues arising from the documentation submitted - A meeting with students and, where possible, graduates from the Programme - A meeting with employer contacts and/ or careers staffs - A review of resources available for the programme.